These vegan pumpkin cookies are easy and delicious–perfect for fall parties, potlucks, or game nights at home.

 5. Mix all ingredients with a spoon or electric mixer until well-combined.
 Your dough should be soft and slightly sticky.

-6. Line your cookie sheet with parchment paper or silicon liners to prevent sticking without using oil.
+6. Line your cookie sheet with parchment paper or silicone liners to prevent sticking without using oil.
 Then, using a cookie scoop (or just a nice round tablespoon) make slightly heaped tablespoon-sized mounds, and place them about 1-2 inches apart on your cookie sheet.

 7. Use a spoon to gently push down the top of each dough mound, until they are more flat on top.
 (If you like tall cookies, you can totally skip this step.)